wangben88/interventional-robustness/combine_cnf/README.md

 Two file formats are used:

 1. **CNF file** (.cnf): We take as input CNFs for both the Bayesian network and Decision function.
+The decision function is optional, and can be omitted.
 Currently, it is assumed that the Bayesian network CNF was generated using bn-to-cnf, and the Decision function CNF generated using bw-obdd-to-cnf.
    The implementation takes advantage of the particular format of the CNF comments that are outputted by these programs;
    as such, it is not currently supported to input arbitrary CNFs, though this is a planned feature.